jeffreymeng/icssc-brain-games-blindfolded-coding-2023/problem1.md

 ## 1. Getting In
-You’ve recently learned about the secret ICSSC brain cell laboratory in the basement of Rowland Hall!
+(COM: I thought -1 was an invalid floor) You’ve recently learned about the secret ICSSC brain cell laboratory in the basement of Rowland Hall!
 You’ve decided to break in to steal some of these precious brain cells for yourself.
 After consulting some blueprints of the building, you decide the easiest way in is through the elevator.
 You don’t